60-day money-back on any purchase

 We know speed is important in golf, but the most important aspect of gaining distance and hitting longer shots is to strike the golf ball in the center of the clubface.

-Wrist action, especially a flexed lead wrist, can make all the difference.
+Wrist action, especially a flexed lead wrist at impact, can make all the difference.

 Several Different Movements